-But who moderates the moderators?|
+But who moderates the volunteers and moderators?

-The Community Team are responsible for the site as a whole, and amongst other things this includes the management of the moderation team.
+The Community Team are responsible for the site as a whole, and amongst other things this includes the management of the volunteer team.
 For more detailed information on role descriptions, click here.

 How you can help us

 Your agreement with us

-Each member that uses the site is required to accept our terms and conditions which includes the site rules and guidelines.
+Each member that uses the site is required to accept our terms and conditions which includes our community guidelines.
 These have been created to ensure that we provide the best platform for students wishing to use the site.
 More detail regarding the guidelines can be found below.